co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_logout.md

 This API logs out your customers.
 This will clear all session cookies for WordPress and CoCart.

 <aside class="warning">
-  Do not authenticate as the customer you are logging out for.
+  Do <strong>NOT authenticate</strong> as the customer you are logging out for.
 </aside>

 ### HTTP request ###